blueOkiris/simple-web-browser/README.md

 A Web Browser should be a Web Browser and nothing more, and it should integrate well with your system.

 Goals:
-1. Built with GTK/Qt to integrate with DEs
+1. [x] - Built with GTK/Qt to integrate with DEs
-2. Adblock and Password/Bookmark sync and autofill, but nothing more
+2. The following "extra" features I consider necessary (but nothing else):
+  - [x] - Adblock
+  - [ ] - Bookmark sync (working on)
+  - [ ] - Password sync and autofill
-3. Mobile client
+3. [ ] - Mobile client
-4. Decent performance (built on top 3 engines: Blink, Gecko, or Webkit)
+4. [x] - Decent performance (built on top 3 engines: Blink, Gecko, or WebKit).
+WebKit currently.
-5. Private out of the box (no telemetry, ads, or data collection)
+5. Private out of the box (no telemetry, ads, or data collection) - [x]
-6. Not built on Chromium (not hard)
+6. Not built on Chromium (not hard) - [x]

-Supported platforms: Fedora
+Officially supported platforms: Fedora

 ## Build